 ‘Social learning’ has been the elearning buzzword du jour for a couple of years now and people often ask us exactly what social learning is.
 I think Marcia Conner captures it perfectly in her definition as follows:

-Researchers have defined social learning in multiple, overlapping ways and confused social learning with the conditions and methods necessary to facilitate social learning or its potential outcomes.
+Researchers have defined social training in multiple, overlapping ways and confused social training with the conditions and methods necessary to facilitate social learning or its potential outcomes.
 It is important to distinguish social learning as a concept from the conditions or methods that may facilitate social learning and the potential outcomes of social learning processes.

-If learning is to be considered “social learning,” then it must:
+If learning is to be considered “social,” then it must: